‘I know, I know, that

 whenever I live in or visit a city

 eventually I find myself wandering

-between car park floors in buildings
+between car park floors, buildings

 with tight curves, low roofs, smooth

-concrete light, thinking of burials,
+concrete light, thinking of burials.

-and sex, and the organisations
+and sex. and the organisations

-with grand names, convincing us,
+with grand names convincing us

 the Us to blame, of over populating

-so that burials are now being performed
+so that burials are performed standing

 up, the casket lowered feet-first.

 the narrow roofs and open elongation